mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Depending on the Dharma” (August 3, 1988) at 11:30](https://katagiritranscripts.net/1988-08-03-Depending-on-the-Dharma#11:30).

 *Total personality* is an important term that Katagiri Roshi uses frequently.
 In his talks on *Fukanzazengi*, Katagiri Roshi says that sitting down in zazen is about sitting down in the core of our total personality.
+For example:

 > ... let's sit down in the core of your total personality.
 That is *buddha-nature*.
 And then this total personality, which is called *buddha*, is completely perfect and all-pervading.
 Dōgen Zenji says, “The origin of the way is perfect and all-pervading.”
 >
 > – From [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1” (June 9, 1979) at 56:36](https://katagiritranscripts.net/1979-06-09-Fukanzazengi-Talk-1#5636).

 So it seems *the Way* is *total personality*, which is our personality in connection with the whole universe of space and time.
-And this is *buddha-nature*.
+And this is *buddha-nature*:

 > Bottomlessness of your personality is what is called *buddha*.
 We say *buddha*, or *vastness of your nature*, or *vastness of your capability*.
 [This is what] is called buddha-nature, or buddha, or buddha-dharma; we say so.
 >